Everything you want to know about The Anchor Wellness Center

 Fortunately, our receipts function as claim forms and can be submitted to insurance for reimbursement to the individual.
 The claim will go towards your OON benefits.

 We accept all major credit cards, cash and check.
 HSA/FSA dollars can also be used for clinical services.

 When is payment required?

 A credit card is required to reserve your appointment and payment is required at time of service.

 Yes, we require 24 hours notice for cancellation without penalty.
 Cancellations made less than 24 hours prior to an appointment may result in a fee.
 Appointments that are not cancelled are subject to full charge for the visit.

 What precautions are you taking to handle COVID-19?

 Anchor Wellness Center is following the CDC safety guidelines.
-We are taking daily temperatures of staff.
-Masks are available for all clients and required by all practitioners.
-All surfaces and equipment is sanitized between visits and extra time has been added between visits and limit traffic.
-We are also asking all clients to remain outside or in their vehicles until their practitioner is available to welcome them.
+All surfaces and equipment are sanitized between visits.
 Clients who have been sick or around someone who has been sick are asked to delay their appointment for 2 weeks.

 Do you do acupuncture?

 No. Several of our Physical Therapists are trained in Trigger Point Dry Needling which is a technique in which a needle is inserted into a taut band in muscle (aka, trigger point) to relieve pain or tension.
 It is a tool in the toolbox and our Physical Therapists are uniquely trained to assess, diagnose and determine the best treatment to help an individual overcome their current setbacks.